Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/special_effects/volume.rst

 thick smoke.

 Density
-   The base density of the material - other density from textures is added on top Density Scale
+   The base density of the material.
+Other densities from textures are added on top.
+Density Scale
    A global multiplier to increase or decrease the apparent density.
    This can be useful for getting consistent results across different scene scales.